staD020/png2prg/readme.txt

 This tool can be used in all buildchains on most platforms.

+# Supported Graphics Modes:

+  koala:     multicolor bitmap (max 4 colors per char)
+  hires:     singlecolor bitmap (max 2 colors per char)
+  mccharset: multicolor charset (max 4 colors)
+  sccharset: singlecolor charset (max 2 colors)
+  mcsprites: multicolor sprites (max 4 colors)
+  scsprites: singlecolor sprites (max 2 colors)

+Png2prg is mostly able to autodetect the correct graphics mode, but you can also force a specific graphics mode with the -mode flag:

+  ./png2prg -m koala image.png

-Single or MultiColor Bitmap:
+# Koala or Hires Bitmap:

-Png2prg automatically detects single color bitmaps based on the maximum amount of colors per character in the bitmap.
+Png2prg automatically detects hires bitmaps based on the maximum amount of colors per character in the bitmap.

   Bitmap: $2000 - $3f3f